pingcap/blog/migrating-from-mysql-to-a-scale-out-database-to-serve-our-290-million-monthly-users.md

 ---
-title: TiDB, the Key to a Better Life for Meituan-Dianping's 290 Million Monthly Users
+title: Migrating from MySQL to a Scale-Out Database to Serve Our 290 Million Monthly Users
 author: ['Yinggang Zhao', 'Kun Li', 'Changjun Piao']
 date: 2018-12-06
 summary: As our business grew quickly, we were overwhelmed trying to tackle the mounting data until we found TiDB, a MySQL-compatible NewSQL hybrid transactional and analytical processing (HTAP) database, built and supported by PingCAP.
 Now we can harness our data with more confidence than ever before and provide better services for our users to enjoy a better life.
 tags: ['MySQL', 'Scalability', 'Consistency']
 url: /success-stories/tidb-in-meituan-dianping/
-customer: Meituan-Dianping
+customer: Meituan
 customerCategory: Internet
-logo: /images/blog/customers/meituan-dianping-logo.png
+logo: /images/blog/customers/meituan-logo.png
+aliases: ['/blog/tidb-in-meituan-dianping/']
 ---

-**Industry:** Search and Ecommerce Platform
+**Industry:** E-commerce

-**Authors:** Yinggang Zhao (Researcher at Meituan-Dianping), Kun Li (Database expert at Meituan-Dianping) and Changjun Piao (Database expert at Meituan-Dianping)
+**Authors:** Yinggang Zhao (Researcher at Meituan), Kun Li (Database expert at Meituan) and Changjun Piao (Database expert at Meituan)

 ## Introduction

-In Chinese, [Meituan-Dianping](https://en.wikipedia.org/wiki/Meituan-Dianping) means “better buying, better life,” and since it was formed in 2015 by the [merger of two companies](https://www.forbes.com/sites/ywang/2015/10/08/chinas-meituan-dianping-merges-to-create-a-mega-online-to-offline-service-platform/#4353d0323e28), the platform has facilitated billions of purchases of goods and services with built-in discounts.
-By gross merchandise volume, Meituan-Dianping is [China's largest group-buying website](https://www.crunchbase.com/organization/meituan-com#section-overview).
+In Chinese, [Meituan](https://en.wikipedia.org/wiki/Meituan) means “better buying, better life,” and since it was formed in 2015 by the [merger of two companies](https://www.forbes.com/sites/ywang/2015/10/08/chinas-meituan-dianping-merges-to-create-a-mega-online-to-offline-service-platform/#4353d0323e28), the platform has facilitated billions of purchases of goods and services with built-in discounts.
+By gross merchandise volume, Meituan is [China's largest group-buying website](https://www.crunchbase.com/organization/meituan-com#section-overview).
 Part Groupon, part Yelp, and part Uber Eats, we offer a range of localized services and entertainment, such as food delivery, restaurant reviews, haircuts and manicures, ticket bookings, bike-sharing, and more.
 [In April 2018, we had 290 million monthly active users, and last year we generated more than 5.8 billion transactions with over $51 billion in gross transaction volume.](https://www.home.saxo/insights/content-hub/articles/2018/09/07/a-closer-look-at-meituan-dianping) On September 20, 2018, our company [debuted on the Hong Kong stock exchange at an IPO price of HK$69 per share](https://money.cnn.com/2018/09/20/technology/meituan-dianping-ipo/index.html).

 As our business has grown rapidly, our data volume has also surged.
 This has placed tremendous pressure on the MySQL database system in our backend.
 Burdened by handling this immense data, we began to explore a better data storage solution.
 Fortunately, we found [TiDB](https://en.wikipedia.org/wiki/TiDB), a MySQL-compatible NewSQL hybrid transactional and analytical processing ([HTAP](https://en.wikipedia.org/wiki/Hybrid_transactional/analytical_processing_(HTAP))) database, built and supported by PingCAP.
 Now we can harness our data with more confidence than ever before and provide better services for our users to enjoy a better life.

-At the beginning of 2018, our [DBA](https://en.wikipedia.org/wiki/Database_administrator) (database administrator) team worked together with the architecture storage team to choose and implement a distributed database solution.
+At the beginning of 2018, our DBA team worked together with the architecture storage team to choose and implement a distributed database solution.
 Since November 2018, 10 TiDB clusters have been deployed in our production environment, with nearly 200 physical nodes.
 These clusters are deployed for six product divisions or platforms: delivery, transport, quick pass, accommodation, the Meituan platform, and the core development platform.
 Most of these applications are pure [OLTP](https://en.wikipedia.org/wiki/Online_transaction_processing) (online transaction processing) workloads.
 We are happy to report that all the clusters have been running smoothly since their deployment.

 In this post, we will share two of the scenarios for which we chose TiDB, how we are using it, some issues we've had and the corresponding solutions, as well as our experiences collaborating with PingCAP.